khakhalin/notes/keywords/unit_test.md

 with pytest.raises(Exception):
     test_function()
 ```
 This sequence will succeed if `test_function` failed (and raised an exception), and will fail if it succeeded.
-It is also possible to specify which exactly exception needs to be raised.
+You can also specify which exactly exception needs to be raised.
 The following code (that also uses a fancy `contextlib` package to create a context) tests errors (or their absence) case by case:
 ```python
 from contextlib import nullcontext if condition(a):